 - Developing cross-curricular learning experiences for learners.

-- Including as much experiential learning as possible.
+- Including as much experiential, authentic learning opportunities as possible.

 - Ensuring learners see relevancy in what they are learning.

 - Providing choice and flexibility in activities so that different aspects of the whole self can be attended to.